 Henry explains, “Cathedrals are often tuned to a certain key, so shifting tonal centers can affect sound.
 In an extremely resonant space, pieces with rapid articulation, will simply become a blur.
 This limits what you can do effectively in each venue.
 Do your due diligence and make sure the repertoire will meet the venue’s capabilities!”
 Make sure you have your performance goals solidified ahead of your venue inspection.
 If you are sold on a certain city and venue, your job then becomes selecting the appropriate repertoire for that space.

 “When I stood at the podium in Carnegie Hall the first time, I was in complete awe as I realized every great conductor had stood there before me.
 The venue you choose can be daunting!”
 Not every venue requires this level of prestige to invoke an excellent reputation for you and your singers.
-Often, the quality of acoustics along with a perfect match of repertoire, ensemble and audience is what leads to a great experience for you and your ensemble.
-An outstanding venue is one which is made to create a rich sound that resonates and has clarity.
+The quality of acoustics, along with a perfect match of repertoire, ensemble, and audience, is often what leads to a great experience for you and your ensemble.
+An outstanding concert venue is one which is made to create a rich sound that resonates and has clarity.
 So, when considering a performance location, think about each of the above factors as well as its historical and recognizable significance.
 While it is great to sing in famous halls, a great performance experience is not determined exclusively by name recognition.

 Whatever destination you choose, remember to keep these venue elements in mind as you plan your tour.